 B. She has a need to be NEEDED

 Remember her need to be needed.
 A woman is God’s helper to you.
 Wives are created to be helpmates and they have an innate need to assist and to serve.
 And this is how she feels about it.
 If you tell her, “Oh, it’s nothing.
 I’ll do it myself.”
 Or, “It’s not important, somebody else can do it.”
 She will be offended.
-You can ask some of these ladies here at lunchtime if they agree.
+You can ask some of these ladies if they agree.
 A woman likes to hear, “Can you help me, sweetheart?”
 A woman likes to hear, “Thank you for making my clothes nice and clean for the conference.”
 A wife’s hands are always busy doing something.
 Don’t be too self-sufficient.
 Allow her to assist you.
 Let her help you and provide opportunities for her to please you.

 C. She has a need to be APPRECIATED